 Employers are required to set up a policy that meets the minimum California requirements and any local applicable paid sick leave ordinances and document the policy in a written form.
 California’s paid sick leave law outlines the different methods for accruing and paying sick leave time that will satisfy the state law’s requirements, which you can read more about here.

 Setting up a “front-load” policy may be the most administratively simple approach.
 In a “front-load” approach, you grant the minimum upfront amount required by the corresponding jurisdiction.
-You can set up a policy in Justworks by following the directions here.
+You can set up a policy in Justworks by following the instructions here.

 Employers also need to display a poster with this text for all their employees in California.
-Justworks will redesign this poster and add to the Document Center for all California-based employees.
+Justworks will redesign this poster and add it to the Document Center for all California-based employees.

 If your office is based in California, we also highly encourage you to print out one of the posters above and hang it in your office.

 Under California’s paid sick leave law, employers are required to include certain information about their paid sick leave policy in a wage theft notice that is distributed to each of their non-exempt employees working in California.
 We’ve included a copy of the “California Wage Notice” template in your Justworks Document Center (under HR > Documents > Compliance documents).

 - Fill out the “Employee,” “Employer,” “Wage Information,” and “Paid Sick Leave” sections of the notice for each of your employees based in California;

 - Input your company’s workers’ comp policy number (which is listed on the workers’ comp certificate of insurance (COI) in your company’s Document Center; if you don’t see the COI in your company’s Document Center, please contact Justworks’ Support); and

 - Upload a copy of the completed notice to each employee’s Document Center

 - Notify the employee that this has been added to their Document Center and is ready for their review or utilize Justworks' E-Signature feature